cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-absinthe.md

 ::: tip

-Be sure to use an MFI-certified 30-pin or lightning connector for highest chances of success
+Be sure to use an MFI-certified 30-pin connector for highest chances of success

 :::